|Business Rating:||4.4 / 5|

 High annual fee

 The $595 annual fee is the other major drawback of the card.
 Unlike some cards, American Express doesn’t waive the fee in the first year.
-However, cardholders who spend a lot on business travel can take advantage of the card’s numerous travel credits to help cancel out the fee.
+However, cardholders who spend a lot on business travel can take advantage of the card’s numerous travel credits to help recoup the fee.
 Also, for cardholders who enjoy luxury travel perks, the card’s features are well worth it.

 Luxury travel perks